xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SELECT.SPECIAL**?(type\_num, value\_type, levels)

-Type\_num    is a number from 1 to 13 corresponding to options in the Go To Special dialog box and describes what to select.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 13 corresponding
+to options in the Go To Special dialog box and describes what to select.

 <table>
 <tbody>